U.S. flag

 Molecular genetic testing can be used with certainty to clarify the genetic status of at-risk family members if a clinically diagnosed relative has undergone molecular genetic testing and is found to have a pathogenic variant in TP53.

-The use of molecular genetic testing for determining the genetic status of at-risk relatives when a clinically diagnosed relative is not available for testing is problematic, and test results need to be interpreted with caution.
-A positive test result in the at-risk family member indicates the presence of a TP53 pathogenic variant and also indicates that the same molecular genetic testing method can be used to assess the genetic status of other, at-risk family members.
-In contrast, when genetic testing is offered to an at-risk family member prior to testing a family member known to be affected, the failure to identify a pathogenic variant in the at-risk family member does not eliminate the possibility that a TP53 pathogenic variant is present in other members of the family.
+The use of molecular genetic testing for determining the genetic status of at-risk relatives when a TP53 pathogenic variant has not been identified in a clinically diagnosed relative is problematic, and test results need to be interpreted with caution.
+A positive test result in the at-risk family member indicates the presence of a TP53 pathogenic variant and that the same molecular genetic testing method can be used to assess the genetic status of other, at-risk family members.
+In contrast, a "negative" molecular genetic test result in an at-risk family member is uninformative (i.e., the result does exclude the possibility that the family member has LFS).

 Because cancer screening for individuals with LFS begins in infancy, molecular genetic testing is offered to at-risk children and adolescents.

-Details about relatives may be incorrect or incomplete for a variety of reasons.
-For example, cancer may be a topic that the family avoids, or a parent's death may have led to estrangement from relatives on that side of the family.
-In addition, collecting a cancer history for a family with possible LFS is often emotionally charged because of the number of cancer-related illnesses and deaths among close relatives.
+Obtaining a family history in a proband suspected of having LFS includes obtaining information on all childhood- and adult-onset malignancies (e.g., age of onset, type of malignancy) among first-, second-, and third-degree relatives.
+Family history may be incorrect or incomplete for a variety of reasons (e.g., the topic of cancer may be avoided or a death in the family may have led to estrangement).
+In addition, obtaining a cancer history for a proband with suspected LFS is often emotionally charged because of the number of cancer-related illnesses and deaths among close relatives.

 Genetic cancer risk assessment and counseling.
 For a comprehensive description of the medical, psychosocial, and ethical ramifications of identifying at-risk individuals through cancer risk assessment with or without molecular genetic testing, see Cancer Genetics Risk Assessment and Counseling – for health professionals (part of PDQ®, National Cancer Institute).